 - Permanent Residents (Documentation required)

 - Holders of Visas Types: A-1, A-2, A-3, E-1, E-2, G-1, G-2, H-1, H-4*, I, K, L-1, L-2, O-1, O-3, R, T or U (Documentation required) * H-4 visa holders: Please also provide a copy of H1 or H1-B visa from whom you derive your H-4 visa.

 - Asylees or Refugees (Documentation required)

 - Undocumented or Holders of Visa Types that prohibit the establishment of residency who have filed a change of status (Documentation required).
 Change of status includes:

 - Applying for Permanent Residency

 - Applying for Legalization pursuant to Immigration Reform and Control Act

 - Applying for a change of status to a visa which permits establishing domicile (These visa applications must be granted.)
-Visas include: A, E, G, H-1, H-4*, I , K, L, O-1, O-3, or R
+Visas include: A, E, G, H-1, H-4*, I , K, L, O-1, O-3, R, T or U.

 - Applying for Asylum